awsdocs/aws-cloud9-user-guide/doc_source/language-support.rst

      - X :sup:`5`
      -

+The |AC9IDE| provides additional support for some programming languages, such as TypeScript, within the context of a language project.
+For more information, see :ref:`Working with Language Projects <projects>`.

+**Notes**

 :sup:`1` The |AC9IDE| provides syntax highlighting for many more languages.
 For a complete list, in the menu bar of the |IDE|, choose :guilabel:`View, Syntax`.

 :sup:`2` You can run programs or scripts at the click of a button for languages marked with an **X**, without using the command line.
 For languages not marked with an **X** or